reactjs/rfcs/text/0000-React.HeadlessComponent.md

 this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries?

 Not at all a breaking change, no coordination needed.
+This would be a highly desirable thing for library maintainers to use like `react-redux` and `styled-components`.

 # How we teach this